jamcalli/ABB-Discord-Bot/README.md

 - `DISCORD_TOKEN`: The token from above, when creating your discord bot.
 - `DISCORD_CLIENT_ID`: Go to [Discord Developer Applications](https://discord.com/developers/applications) to find your bot application's ID.
 - `DISCORD_GUILD_ID`: The [ID of the guild](https://en.wikipedia.org/wiki/Template:Discord_channel#:~:text=To%20get%20the%20channel%2Fserver,to%20get%20the%20guild%20ID.) where your bot will live.
 - `QBITTORRENT_HOST`: qBittorrent host address (e.g., http://localhost:6500).
-Ensure that qbittorent moves the files to the specified Audiobook library for Plex.
+All downloads are categorized as `Audiobooks` (within a folder called Audiobooks within your qBittorent download folders.
+Point Plex at this directory or ensure those files are auto moved to wherever your Plex looks for Audiobooks).
 - `QBITTORRENT_USERNAME`: qBittorrent username
 - `QBITTORRENT_PASSWORD`: qBittorrent password
 - `USE_PLEX`: TRUE or FALSE (If not true, then you can leave the other plex variables blank)